Michael Martin (engineer): Bridge engineer

 Martin graduated with a Bachelor of Science degree in 1975 and began working for Ove Arup & Partners.
 He spent the first three years working out of an office in London on projects including the design of Brighton Marina.
 A keen outdoorsman, city life did not agree with him and Martin contemplated emigrating to Canada.
 This ambition was thwarted when he approached the Canadian Embassy one Saturday but found that it was closed.
 One of his colleagues suggested that he instead apply for a position as the client representative during construction of the Kessock Bridge, Inverness in the Scottish Highlands.

-Martin left Arup after the Kessock Bridge was completed in 1980 and joined Scottish infrastructure firm Morrison.
+Martin left Arup after the Kessock Bridge was completed in 1980 and joined Scottish infrastructure firm Morrison Construction.
 Martin had intended to return to Arup after gaining a couple of years' experience with a contractor but would remain with Morrison for much of the rest of his career.
 His initial role was to estimate the costs of temporary works required during construction.
 In 1984 he was appointed chief engineer for the construction of the Kylesku Bridge in Sutherland, which had been designed by his former colleagues at Ove Arup.
 There was a great level of detail required on this project as the structure was curved and Martin drew more than 250 drawings to explain technical aspects of the design to site personnel.
 Martin later described the lifting into place of the central 25m span of the bridge, witnessed by hundreds of people and several television crews, as the most nerve-wracking experience of his life – made more so by the unexpected tooting of a tug's horn as a celebration.
 The project was not commercially successful but made Martin's reputation as a leading bridge engineer.

 Between 1988 and 1991 Martin served as chief engineer during the design and construction of the half-mile long Dornoch Firth Bridge.
 He later headed Morrison's team working on a bid for the proposed Skye Bridge.
 Martin opted for a more conservative design which eventually lost the bid to a cheaper, more complex proposal which would later encounter technical difficulties in construction.
 Martin successfully won bids for the construction and maintenance of the A69 Haltwhistle Bypass, the first Private Finance Initiative (PFI) highways project in the country; a £250mn contract for Edinburgh Royal Infirmary and the first ever PFI contracts for Scottish Water and the Ministry of Defence.